-Quick 15-minute Enchilada Sauce has deep rich flavor and the perfect consistency.
-The very best part is that it’s ready in minutes and make a great busy weeknight dinner along with delicious Enchiladas.
+Quick 15-minute Enchilada Sauce has a deep rich flavor and the perfect consistency.
+The very best part is that it’s ready in minutes and makes a great busy weeknight dinner along with delicious Enchiladas.

 You may have heard that the authentic red Enchilada sauce is sometimes called salsa Roja, salsa Roja para enchiladas, or Mole Rojo.
-Three different names but the result are the same.
+Three different names but the result is the same.

 And god, I love the classic version so much but I have to admit, I don’t have the time to make it as often as I’d love to.

 So today sharing with you this is a quick version only takes 15 minutes to make!) of an authentic Mexican Enchilada sauce.
 Smooth, rich deep flavor, and spicy without being too hot.

 The texture of this sauce should be similar to canned tomato sauce - thick but thin enough to pour.
 But you can always thin it out with some chicken broth or water.

 This homemade version of Enchilada sauce is made of accessible and affordable ingredients, quick and easy without messing with the dried chilis.

 This recipe is also enough for a bunch of enchiladas but I highly recommend making a double batch of the sauce right away.
 You will definitely make more recipes with it!